Sixth National Government of New Zealand: 2024

-On 19 September, the Government passed two new laws banning Gang patches and making gang membership an aggavating sentencing factor.
+On 19 September, the Government passed two new laws banning Gang patches and making gang membership an aggravating sentencing factor.
 While National, ACT and NZ First supported the bill, it was opposed by the Labour, Green, and Māori parties.
 That same day, Transport Minister Brown announced that the Government would roll out new data collection vans to assess the condition of New Zealand roads and prevent potholes.
 On 20 September, RMA Reform Minister Bishop announced that the Government would introduce two new laws to replace the Resource Management Act 1991.
 One law would focus on managing the environmental effects of development activities while the second would enable urban development and infrastructure.
 That same day, Luxon said that the coalition government planned to propose a referendum to extend the parliamentary term from three to four years at the 2026 general election.

 On 25 September, the Government passed legislation reviving charter schools.
 On 26 September, Associate Education Minister Seymour announce the Government would prosecute parents for persistent truancy and remove teacher-only days during school term time.
 In addition, Education Minister Stanford reallocated NZ$30 million from the "Te Ahu o te Reo Māori" teacher training programme to revamping the mathematics curriculum.
 Health Minister Reti and Infrastructure Minister Bishop also confirmed that the Government would be scaling back Dunedin Hospital rebuild significantly, citing its projected NZ$3 billion cost and renovation projects at other regional hospitals.
 That same day Science, Innovation and Technology Minister Judith Collins announced plans to give the National Institute of Water and Atmospheric Research (NIWA) oversight over fellow weather forecaster and MetService to improve the national weather forecasting system.

 On 26 September, Trade Minister Todd McClay announced that New Zealand had signed a free trade agreement with the United Arab Emirates that would remove duties on 99% of New Zealand exports over the next three years.
 On 30 September, the Government released its fourth-quarter action plan with 43 targets including passing the Fast-track Approvals Bill and the first RMA reform bill, establishing the National Infrastructure Funding and Financing agency, expanding free breast cancer screening and introducing legislation to combat foreign interference.
 On 4 October, Education Minister Stanford and Infrastructure Minister Bishop announced that the Government would consider establishing a new government agency separate from the Education Ministry to manage school property and assets.

-On 5 October, Transport Minister Brown announced an NZ$226 million roads and highways resilience package to reduce the impact of severe weather events.
+On 5 October, Transport Minister Brown announced a NZ$226 million roads and highways resilience package to reduce the impact of severe weather events.
 On 14 October Conservation Minister Tama Potaka announced 19 new marine protection areas in the Hauraki Gulf.